khulnasoft/ThreatMatrix/frontend/README.md

-# IntelX - frontend
+# ThreatMatrix - frontend

 Built with [@certego/certego-ui](https://github.com/certego/certego-ui).

 ## Design thesis

 - Re-usable components/hooks/stores that other projects can also benefit from should be added to [certego-ui](https://github.com/certego/certego-ui) package.
-- IntelX specific:
+- ThreatMatrix specific:
   - components should be added to `src/components/common`.
   - general hooks should be added to `src/hooks`.
   - zustand stores hooks should be added to `src/stores`.